 “It was a strong reminder that customer feedback should be sought as early as possible,” Lorraine said.

 “With the assistance of a prototype, we tested our assumptions, analysed the results and refined our idea.”

 DAY FOURThe final day saw the teams doing more iterating and refining of their solution based on customer feedback.
-They then presented their solutions to the class and senior executives from General Motors.
+They then presented their solutions to the class and senior executives from the automobile company.